 The less you have to worry about keeping foods cool, the better.
 Don’t choose foods that require cutting if you can avoid it.
 Anything you can eat with your fingers is the easiest to plan for.

-Pre-form hamburgers and stack with parchment between each one.
+Pre-form hamburgers and stack

 I inevitably forget something so I make lots of lists and check things off as I pack them.
 Tongs and spatulas will handle just about any foods you will be grilling, but if you need a special tool or implement set it out ahead of time so it makes it into the basket.
 Pack condiments into smaller containers to have more room for sodas, water and wine.

-Bring a portable grill so you don’t have to fight for the limited public grills.
+Bring a portable grill so you don’t have to fight for the limited public grills

 I love Char-Broil’s Grill2Go with TRU-Infrared™ technology for tailgating and picnics.
 It is small but packs a wallop of power.
 You can have the best tasting BBQ foods with no worries about bringing charcoal or lighter fluid.
 One small propane tank will cook everything you need and still have enough left to roast marshmallows.
 But be prepared (yes, I was a Girl Scout), bring a second mini tank just in case you used more than you realized the last time you fired up the grill.

-Don’t forget utensils, plastic glasses, napkins, wet wipes and the wine opener if you fancy a tipple.
+Bring plastic glasses, napkins, wet wipes and the wine opener if you fancy a tipple.